Information and Logistics for Summer Interns

 Due to our rural location, summer nights can be dark and many people find having a flashlight handy.

 Alcohol is not allowed in public areas of the DMC, including the dining hall and fire-pit picnic area, without appropriate permits.
-Persons 21 years of age or older are allowed to consume alcohol in your housing unit.
 Please be responsible with your consumption.

 Marijuana possession and use, regardless of form, is prohibited due to our federal funding.
 This includes medical marijuana.